 He was made up just for this plan.
 This plan could be defeated by ten seconds on YouTube, when someone does a search for "the storyteller" and finds absolutely fuck-all and subsequently realizes that something isn't right here.

 He was made up just for this plan but Moriarty magically concocted a ridiculously elaborate set of fake shows, DVDs, etc. to fool people who looked into Richard Brook.
 Okay, fine.
 But then you run into the above, why does no one recognize him, and a subsequent problem, which is that no one will remember ever having seen Richard Brook's shows, and since he's an award-winning actor and all, that should seem kind of funny to the investigators.

-To be fair to the show, in the next episode it is claimed an investigation proved Richard Brook didn't exist and Sherlock was innocent.
+It is pointed out in the next episode that an investigation proved Brook was fake and that Sherlock was framed.

 Sons of Anarchy became subject to this in season six, especially (but far from exclusively) in regards to Tara's plotline, which was made of this long before the finale, in which every character clung to the Idiot Ball long enough to get her alone in a room with a vengeful (and woefully under-informed) Gemma, who hollowed out her skull with a spaghetti fork, thereby causing Jax unspeakable amounts of agony.
 At least one critic was driven to invoke the Eight Deadly Words as a result.
 Other examples include the Sons' attempts to put gun-running behind them, thanks to the efforts of batshit crazy Irish Kings member Gaalen.